masoud1988/pokemon-api/README.md

-# Pokemones API - PetalMD
+# Pokemone API - PetalMD

 This is an **API Project** in which the data consists of 800 Pokemon on the **CSV** file imported to the projects as seed.
 This API include **CRUD actions, Search, Pagination**,